bank-vaults/bank-vaults.dev/docs/mutating-webhook/consul-template.md

 ## Prerequisites

-This document assumes you have a working Kubernetes cluster which has a:
+This document assumes the following.

-- Working Vault installation.
+- You have a working Kubernetes cluster which has:

-- Working installation of the mutating webhook.
+    - a working Vault installation
-- That you have a working knowledge of Kubernetes.
+    - a working installation of the [mutating webhook](/docs/bank-vaults/mutating-webhook/).

-- That you have the ability to apply Deployments or PodSpec's to the cluster.
+- You have a working knowledge of Kubernetes.
-- That you have the ability to change the configuration of the mutating webhook.
+- You can apply Deployments or PodSpec's to the cluster.

-## Pre Configuration
+- You can change the configuration of the [mutating webhook](/docs/bank-vaults/mutating-webhook/configuration/).

-### Consul Template
+## Use Vault TTLs

 If you wish to use Vault TTLs, you need a way to HUP your application on configuration file change.
 You can [configure the Consul Template to execute a command](https://github.com/hashicorp/consul-template#configuration-file-format) when it writes a new configuration file using the `command` attribute.
 You can find a basic example below (adapted from [here](https://github.com/sethvargo/vault-kubernetes-workshop/blob/master/k8s/db-sidecar.yaml#L79-L100)):